 Working in between time zones has definitely led to some longer days as well as the inevitable project creep into personal time.
 Giving myself appropriate cut-off times is of course the solution, but it’s easy to get up early for east coast hours and then have the day roll into west coast hours.

-Remote evangelists will again have solutions for the fact that they are missing the 1:1 chemistry that comes from being in the same place—apps like Slack or Campfire will alleviate this element—but I think this really applies if the whole team is remote and there is a commonality shared among everyone.
+Remote work evangelists will again have solutions for the fact that they are missing the 1:1 chemistry that comes from being in the same place—apps like Slack or Campfire will alleviate this element—but I think this really applies if the whole team is remote and there is a commonality shared among everyone.

 As one of only a few remote designers on my team, I feel a bit left out when the lunch hour hits, when a group is grabbing coffee, or when a team discusses project challenges off the cuff in the hallway.
 These are definitely valuable touch-points you can never replace through a virtual setup.